Melvin Van Peebles: Early years

-He worked as a cable car gripman in San Francisco, California.
+Van Peebles worked as a cable car gripman in San Francisco, California.
 Later, he wrote about these experiences.
 His first book, The Big Heart, credited to Melvin Van, evolved from a small article and a series of photographs taken by Ruth Bernhard.

 According to Van Peebles, a passenger suggested that he should become a filmmaker.
 Van Peebles shot his first short film, Pickup Men for Herrick in 1957 and made two more short films during the same period.
 About these films, Van Peebles said: "I thought they were features.
 Each one turned out to be eleven minutes long.
 I was trying to do features.
 I knew nothing."
 As he learned more about the filmmaking process, he found out that "I could make a feature for five hundred dollars.
 That was the cost of 90 minutes of film.
 I didn't know a thing about shooting a film sixteen to one or ten to one or none of that shit.
 Then I forgot you had to develop film.
 And I didn't know you needed a work print.
 All I can say is that after I did one thing he would say, 'Well, aren't you gonna put sound on it?' and I would go, 'Oh shit!'
 That's all I could say."

 After Van Peebles completed his first short films, he took them with him to Hollywood to try to find work, but was unable to find anyone who wanted to hire him as a director.
 Van Peebles decided to move his family to the Netherlands where he planned to study astronomy.
 On the way to Europe, in New York City, he met Amos Vogel, founder of the avant-garde Cinema 16 who agreed to place two of Van Peebles's shorts in his rental catalog.
 Vogel screened Van Peebles's Three Pickup Men for Herrick at Cinema 16 on a program with City of Jazz in the spring of 1960 with Ralph Ellison leading a post-film discussion.

 When Vogel went to Paris shortly after, he brought Van Peebles's films to show Henri Langlois and Mary Meerson at the Cinémathèque Française.
 Meanwhile, in the Netherlands, Van Peebles's marriage dissolved and his wife and children went back to the United States.
 Shortly thereafter, Van Peebles was invited to Paris probably by Mary Meerson and/or Lotte Eisner, founders of the Cinémathèque Française, on the strength of his short films.
 In France, Van Peebles created the short film Les Cinq Cent Balles (500 Francs) (1961) and then established himself as a writer.
 He did investigative reporting for France Observateur during 1963–64, during which he profiled, and later became friends with, Chester Himes.
 Himes got him a job at the anti-authoritarian humor magazine Hara-kiri, where Van Peebles wrote a monthly column and eventually joined the editorial board.